burlachenkok/burlachenkok.github.io/_posts/2023-06-30-Two-Papers-for-FL-ICML2023.md

 ---

-It was a great pleasure to collaborate with my peers on two papers that have been accepted to the [Workshop Federated Learning and Analytics in Practice: Algorithms, Systems, Applications, and Opportunities](https://fl-icml2023.github.io/). at the Fortieth International Conference on Machine Learning [ICML 2023](https://icml.cc/Conferences/2023):
+It was a great pleasure for me to collaborate with my peers on two papers that have been accepted to the [Workshop Federated Learning and Analytics in Practice: Algorithms, Systems, Applications, and Opportunities](https://fl-icml2023.github.io/) at the Fortieth International Conference on Machine Learning [ICML 2023](https://icml.cc/Conferences/2023):

 * [Federated Learning with Regularized Client Participation](https://arxiv.org/abs/2302.03662)
 * [Federated Optimization Algorithms with Random Reshuffling and Gradient Compression](https://arxiv.org/abs/2206.07021)

 I would like to thank my co-authors for their valuable contributions and insights:

 * [Grigory Malinovsky](https://grigory-malinovsky.github.io/)
 * [Samuel Horváth](https://sites.google.com/view/samuelhorvath)
 * [Abdurakhmon Sadiev](https://scholar.google.com/citations?user=g0CzD50AAAAJ&hl=ru)